 - Have the Administrator to delegate specific tasks to separate groups.

 Let’s take for example the user management team.
 They are responsible to create new users objects for onboarding personnel, maintain those objects and decommission accordingly when no longer needed.
-Of course, this task can be done by admins; and it can also be done by Account Operators… well, yes, but as mentioned earlier, admins have to much power just to use them for this purpose; account operators could do the job, but there are 2 small issues to consider:
+Of course admins can do this task.
+And Account Operators can also… well, yes, but as mentioned earlier, admins have to much power just to use them for this purpose; account operators could do the job, but there are 2 small issues to consider:

 - This group is a protected group (without going into details, AD manages security of this group and all its members, so any security setting might not work as you wish it would)

-- By default, this group can also manage semi-privileged accounts, something that goes against the proposal itself (only admins should have this right, or even better, a specific purpose delegated group that can only manage the Semi-Privileged accounts).
+- By default, this group can also manage semi-privileged accounts, something that goes against the proposal itself.
+Only admins should have this right.
+Even better, a specific purpose delegated group that can only manage the Semi-Privileged accounts.